-In stage 1, the cancer has not spread outside the ovaries.
+In stage 1, the cancer has not spread beyond the ovaries.
 Stage 1A means the cancer is only in one ovary.
-In stage 1B, the cancer is found in both ovaries.
-Stage 1C means one or both ovaries contain cancer cells and one of the following are also found: the outer capsule broke during surgery, the capsule burst prior to surgery, there are cancer cells on the outside of an ovary, or cancer cells are found in fluid washings from the abdomen.
+In stage 1B, the cancer is in both ovaries.
+Stage 1C means that one or both ovaries contain cancer cells and one of the following are also found: the outer capsule broke during surgery, the capsule burst prior to surgery, there are cancer cells on the outside of an ovary, or cancer cells are found in fluid washings from the abdomen.

-In stage 2, the cancer has occurred in one or both ovaries, and it has spread elsewhere within the pelvis.
+In stage 2 ovarian cancer, the cancer is in one or both ovaries and has spread to elsewhere within the pelvis.
 Stage 2A means it has gone from the ovaries to the fallopian tubes, the uterus, or to both.
 Stage 2B indicates the cancer has migrated to nearby organs like the bladder, sigmoid colon, or rectum.

-In stage 3, the cancer is found in one or both ovaries and in the lining of the abdomen, or it has spread to lymph nodes in the abdomen.
-In Stage 3A, the cancer is found in other pelvic organs and in lymph nodes within the abdominal cavity (retroperitoneal lymph nodes), or in the abdominal lining.
+In stage 3 ovarian cancer, the cancer is found in one or both ovaries, as well as in the lining of the abdomen, or it has spread to lymph nodes in the abdomen.
+In Stage 3A, the cancer is found in other pelvic organs and in lymph nodes within the abdominal cavity (retroperitoneal lymph nodes) or in the abdominal lining.
 Stage 3B is when the cancer has spread to nearby organs within the pelvis.
-Cancer cells may be found on the outside of the spleen or liver, or in the lymph nodes.
-Stage 3C means larger deposits of cancer cells are found outside the spleen or liver or it has spread to the lymph nodes.
+Cancer cells may be found on the outside of the spleen or liver or in the lymph nodes.
+Stage 3C means that larger deposits of cancer cells are found outside the spleen or liver, or that it has spread to the lymph nodes.

 Stage 4 is the most advanced stage of ovarian cancer.
 It means the cancer has spread to distant areas or organs in your body.
 In stage 4A, cancer cells are present in the fluid around the lungs.
-Stage 4B means it has reached the inside of the spleen or liver, distant lymph nodes, or to other distant organs such as the skin, lungs, or brain.
+Stage 4B means that it has reached the inside of the spleen or liver, distant lymph nodes, or other distant organs such as the skin, lungs, or brain.